statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 H Animal Carcass(es)

-I Fishing Gear<sup> 2) Refer to Guidelines to be developed by the Organization. </sup>
+I Fishing Gear

 4*Entries in the Garbage Record Book*

 4.1 Entries in the Garbage Record Book shall be made on each of the following occasions:

-4.1.1 When garbage is discharged to a reception facility<sup> 3) Ship’s masters should obtain from the operator of the reception facilities, which includes barges and trucks, a receipt or certificate specifying the estimated amount of garbage transferred.
-The receipts or certificates must be kept together with the Garbage Record Book. </sup> ashore or to other ships:
+4.1.1 When garbage is discharged to a reception facility ashore or to other ships:

 .1 Date and time of discharge